| |

 Acupuncture

-Also known as
+Also

-the entire body is represented on the auricle (or auricula,
+that the entire body is represented on the auricle (or auricula,

 or pinna - the outer portion